Kayli/logspub/philosophy/philosophy-people.md

   - herein lies the dialectic of freedom: it turns out to be a form of control

 - psychopolitics: doctrine of obsessive incompleteness
-  - all the stuff we can be doing in theory
-    - if only we make themselves valuable enough
+  - if only we make ourselves valuable enough
   - if only we work hard enough to make our minds as efficient and optimized as they can be
   - endlessly maximizing abilities
-    - they’ll spend the rest of their lives going crazy about never being good enough
+    - people spend their lives going crazy about never being good enough
     - never doing enough, never being efficient enough

 - authenticity